Stories

 Information

-Heath Killen is an Australian writer and researcher who helps people craft and tell their stories through his studio Woolgather.
+Heath Killen is an Australian writer, researcher, and publisher who helps people craft and tell their stories through his studio Woolgather.

-In his personal work, he seeks to untangle the history of climate change and understand how it is reshaping our culture.
+A passionate environmentalist and former Campaign Administrator at The Wilderness Society, Heath seeks to untangle the history of climate change and understand how it is reshaping our culture today.

 Read more →